DanielCollins/evolve/README.md

 It is printing, after every evolution time step, the best program that evolved so far, and, the (user defineable) error level of that program.

+### Defining the problem to train on

+To feed the machine test data, you have to edit the definition of procedure `rerror`.
+It receives a sample program as an argument.
+It can invoke the sample on arguments using `(run-specimen sample '(x y) a b)` where a and b are two input arguments.
+Compare the result with the correct output, and return any kind of error or value, which the machine will try to minimise.

+### Is it any good?

+No.

+It's a good example of how easy lisp makes symbolic program, and it's also very fun to watch it working, but it is not a particularly practical machine learning system.

+Genetic programming systems in general no longer seem to be popular, (perhaps for good reason?), and mine in particular suffers firstly from a weak (non-turing-complete) program language, and secondly from slow inference.
+Both of those problems could be somewhat mitigated with more work.

+One thing it is decent at currently is quickly finding the general shape or "order" of polynomial or exponential expressions, but it struggles with the apperently much easier problem of finding an exact constant expression.